cagerton/dropthat/crypto.md

 ### Untrusted Public CDNs:

 We like Public CDNs (bootstrapcdn, cdnjs, googlecdn, etc), but we shouldn't have to trust them.
-I'm sure they've all got great security, but an attack on a big public cdn could have wide reaching implications.  https://corscdn.cardsnip.com sounds pretty shady, right?
-But I've got no worries hosting my images on a "CDN" in this demo: https://dropth.at/cors-cdn-demo  - This same concept of CDN content verification could be applied to shared, public assets while still taking advantage of browser http caching (You'd probably skip the encryption if it was just jquery.js).
+I'm sure they've all got great security, but an attack on a big public cdn could have wide reaching implications.
+You can use Javascript to verify assets (both shared and private) before using/running them.
+Proof of concept: https://dropth.at/cors-cdn-demo

-You could even roll with this today!
-Many CDNs let you add Access-Control-Allow-Origin headers already due to web font security restrictions.
-[Like this one](http://support.maxcdn.com/howto/use-cdn-with-webfonts/)

 ### Password Hashing: